Brian Shuve (he/him)

 • October 2023: Our group visited the APS Far West Section Meeting at UCSD.
 Our students presented three posters on projects in progress: Antonia Hekster presented on her work with Conor Floyd (‘25) on UV freeze-in leptogenesis; Oswaldo Cardenas (‘26) and Zoe Messenger (‘26) presented on their work on electroweak axion-portal dark matter; and Isabel Godoy (‘26) and Ashley Kim (‘26) presented their education research on new applets for teaching theoretical mechanics.
 All the presentations were very successful, and Antonia won the SPS undergraduate poster award - well done everyone!

 • April 2023: We had a successful visit to APS April Meeting in Minneapolis!
-Albany Blackburn (‘23, now at UC Berkeley) gave a talk on our recent work on long-lived particles at B-factories; Tian Dong (‘24), Coleman Gliddon (‘23), and Derek Li (‘23, now at Stanford University) presented posters on our ongoing work on freeze-in leptogenesis; Tanvi Krishnan (‘24) presented her previous summer’s work at SLAC on assessing trigger efficiencies for the ICARUS experiment; and fellow Mudder Audrey Cole (‘24) presented her previous summer’s work at Vanderbilt assessing new search strategies for leptoquarks at the LHC.
+Albany Blackburn gave a talk on our recent work on long-lived particles at B-factories; Tian Dong (‘24), Coleman Gliddon (‘23), and Derek Li (‘23, now at Stanford University) presented posters on our ongoing work on freeze-in leptogenesis; Tanvi Krishnan (‘24) presented her previous summer’s work at SLAC on assessing trigger efficiencies for the ICARUS experiment; and fellow Mudder Audrey Cole (‘24) presented her previous summer’s work at Vanderbilt assessing new search strategies for leptoquarks at the LHC.
 Congrats to all the Mudd students who participated!

 • March 2023: Congrats to Albany Blackburn, who was awarded an NSF GRFP fellowship!